colin-mccarthy/lightning-lab/Observability/Readiness_Probes.md

 ```
 Kubernetes Docs:

-"Readiness probes are configured similarly to liveness probes.
-The only difference is that you use the readinessProbe
-field instead of the livenessProbe field."
+"Readiness probes runs on the container during its whole lifecycle."

 ```
 readinessProbe: